 Align Content Marketing Goals and Metrics

 The top of the sales funnel is about brand awareness.
-This is where you’ll see blog posts and introductory videos.
+This is where you’ll see blog posts, introductory videos or infographics.
 The top of the funnel corresponds with the beginning of the buyer’s journey.

 By the time prospects get to the bottom of the sales funnel, they’re ready to make a decision.
 This stage includes content related to products or services, like data sheets.

 Calculate Your Content Marketing Expenses